-4. GENA 727 Surgical Specialties in Rural Hospitals PGDipRPHP Uni Otago Covers the management of common surgical problems appropriate to be managed in a rural hospital setting.
+3 GENA 726 Obstetrics and Paediatrics in Rural Hospitals PGDipRPHP University of Otago Covers the management of paediatrics, neonatal care, and obstetric and gynaecological emergencies in a rural hospital setting.
+4 GENA 727 Surgical Specialties in Rural Hospitals PGDipRPHP University of Otago Covers the management of common surgical problems appropriate to be managed in a rural hospital setting.
 Includes general surgery, urology, vascular surgery, ophthalmology and ENT.
-OR POPLPRAC 740 Urgent Primary Surgical Care Auckland University 5.
-GENA 728 Cardiorespiratory Medicine in Rural Hospitals PGDipRPHP Uni Otago Covers the management of cardiology and respiratory problems in a rural hospital setting.
+OR POPLPRAC 740 Urgent Primary Surgical Care Auckland University.
+5 GENA 728 Cardiorespiratory Medicine in Rural Hospitals PGDipRPHP University of Otago Covers the management of cardiology and respiratory problems in a rural hospital setting.
 Includes acute coronary syndromes, arrhythmias, valvular heart problems, airways obstruction and respiratory infections.
-6. GENA 729 Medical Specialties in Rural Hospitals PGDipRPHP Uni Otago Covers the management of acute and chronic common medical problems in a rural hospital setting.
+6 GENA 729 Medical Specialties in Rural Hospitals PGDipRPHP University of Otago Covers the management of acute and chronic common medical problems in a rural hospital setting.
 Includes gastroenterology, endocrinology, neurology, oncology, rheumatology and infectious diseases.
-7. GENA723 Trauma and Emergencies in Rural Settings PGDipRPHP Uni Otago Equips rural practitioners with the knowledge, skills and framework with which to manage emergency and trauma patients in a rural practice setting.
-OR The Emergency Medicine Certificate from the College of Emergency Medicine
+7 GENA723 Trauma and Emergencies in Rural Settings PGDipRPHP University of Otago Equips rural practitioners with the knowledge, skills and framework with which to manage emergency and trauma patients in a rural practice setting.
+OR The Emergency Medicine Certificate from the College of Emergency Medicine.